Common Challenges Facing Small Business Owners in Ontario: Insights and Solutions for 2025

 Set Boundaries: Establish clear work hours and stick to them.

-Delegate Tasks: Hire part-time or freelance help to share the workload.
+Get Help: Delegate by hiring part-time or freelance help where and when you can — to share the workload.

 Use Time Management Tools: Implement tools like calendars and task managers to stay organized.

-Automate Routine Tasks: Use technology to handle repetitive tasks and free up time for strategic activities.
+Automate Repetitive Stuff: Use technology to handle repetitive tasks and free up time for strategic activities.

 Global economic instability, driven by factors like geopolitical tensions and fluctuating commodity prices, creates uncertainty for small businesses.
 Statistics Canada reports that 60% of small businesses in Ontario are concerned about the impact of economic volatility on their operations.
 In 2025, the potential threat of tariffs has emerged as a significant concern for Canadian small business owners.